AshampooSystems/boden/docs/docs/reference/ui/view.md

 * **Property<bool\> isLayoutRoot = false**

-	If true, this views geometry will not be changed by the layouting system.
+	Whether the view is treated as a layout root.
+If set to true, the view's geometry will not be changed by the layouting system.
+Children are not affected by this setting and will still be layouted.
+Defaults to `false`.
-	Children will still be layouted, as if this view is the root in the layout hierarchy.

 ## Layout